punima-s/museum-data-pipeline/README.md

   - This file is used to tell Git what files to ignore for any changes.
 This can be safely ignored.

 - `pipeline` folder
+  - consumer.py : extracts and loads stream data from Kakfa topic
+  - extract.py : extract batch data from S3
+  - pipeline.py : transform and load data into the database in RDS
-  - ETL pipeline, both batch and Kakfa, and database schema
+  - ETL pipeline, both batch-processing and Kakfa, and database schema
+  - rest_db.py : connects to RDS to clear database and setup database schema
+  - schema.sql
+  - test_consumer.py
+  - test_extract.py
-- `terraform` folder
+  - analysis.ipynb

-  - terraform AWS set up
+- `terraform` folder : terraform AWS RDS and public access set up
+  - main.tf
+  - output.tf
+  - variables.tf